Understanding Data Broker Regulations in the U.S.

 • ATSs,

-• People search sites, &
+• People search sites, and

 • Advertisers who use lead lists for look-alike advertising

-• Texas only requires registration if more than 50% of your business' revenue comes from Selling data OR if you're Selling the data of more than 50,000 people
+• Texas only requires registration if more than 50% of your business' revenue comes from Selling data, or if you're Selling the data of more than 50,000 people.

-Bonus Tip: To know for sure if you need to register, you can take the free assessment at https://TrustSuperset.com
+Bonus tip: To know for sure if you need to register, you can take the free assessment at https://trustsuperset.com

 What are the consequences of noncompliance?